Kode-Monkey/Kode-Monkey.github.io/about-us.md

   <p>No project is too small.
 All business and even individuals need to have a website to compete in the ever-changing, dynamic, online world we live in.</p>

-  <p>One of my dreams has been to build a platform where jr developers and designer can expand their skills and build their portfolio for a life changing career.
+  <p>One of my dreams has been to build a platform where jr developers and designer can expand their skills and build their portfolio for a life-changing career.
   By using freelancers I am able to your cost low and pay-it-forward.</p>

   <p>I strongly believe in working with local freelancers anytime I can.</p>